OliverCadman/nubiyan_twist_ci_ms1/README.md

 ![Contact Page](https://github.com/OliverCadman/nubiyan_twist_ci_ms1/blob/master/assets/images/readme-images/contact-page/nt-contact-page.png)

 The contact page features a fixed background image of the band's cover art for one of their releases.
 Sitting on top is a bootstrap form with fields for the user to input their name and email address, a textarea for the user to ask any questions or make any comments, and a button for the user to submit their query.
 On either side of the form are the logos, and a clickable email address for the band's industry representatives, hyperlinked to the user's email platform.
-The email links smoothly change colour and increase in size slightly upon hovering, ro provide visual feedback.
+The email links smoothly change colour upon hovering, providing visual feedback.
 The representative's contact information collapses to sit below the form on mobile devices.

 ## 404 Page